Tag Archives: false claim to U.S. citizenship

 SUBSCRIBE CONTACT

-If you lie about being a U.S. citizen to work, vote in elections, or receive public benefits in the United States, this could stop you from getting a green card or immigrant visa.
+If you lie about being a U.S. citizen to work, vote in elections, or receive public benefits in the United States, this could stop you from getting a green card or U.S. visa.
 It can also get you deported from the United States, even if you are already a permanent resident.

 A false claim to U.S. citizenship creates a lifetime ban to obtaining permanent residence through a family or employment-based petition.